 Excess mortality

 We estimated the baseline number of deaths in the absence of COVID-19 by fitting four different models.
 First, we fitted Generalized Additive Models assuming Negative Binomial and Poisson distributions of deaths during the period of study[24].
-These models include a log-linear mortality trend by sex and age, smooth effects for age and seasonality, and an interaction between age and seasonality (see Supplement section 1).
+These models include a log-linear mortality trend by sex and age, smoothed effects for age and seasonality, and an interaction between age and seasonality (see Supplement section 1).
 The smoothed effects are stratified by sex.
-Second, we fitted a Generalized Poisson Linear Model adjusted for year-to-year seasonality[25], also known as extended Serfling model[26] (see Supplement Section 1).
+Third, we fitted a Generalized Poisson Linear Model adjusted for year-to-year seasonality[25], also known as extended Serfling model[26] (see Supplement Section 1).
 These previous models included indicator variables for systematic ruptures in death registration observed in weeks coinciding with holidays (weeks 1, 52 and 22 (Bank Holiday)).
-Finally we created an empirical baseline by averaging the death rates observed in each week of the years 2015-2019 (see Supplement Figures 1 and 2).
+Finally, for our fourth model, we created a baseline by averaging the death rates observed in each week of the years 2015-2019 (see Supplement Figures 1 and 2).

 We fitted the models to the weekly deaths counts from January 4, 2010 to the week starting on March 2, 2020.
-This baseline was then projected forward until August 16, 2020 (week 33).
-Excess mortality is then defined as the observed weekly death count minus the baseline, summed across the pandemic period from March 2 (week 10) to August 16 (week 33), 2020.
+This baseline was then projected forward until November 20, 2020 (week 47).
+Excess mortality is then defined as the observed weekly death count minus the baseline, summed across the pandemic period from March 2 (week 10) to November 20 (week 47), 2020.
 From this baseline, 95% predictive intervals were constructed by sampling death counts from Negative Binomial and Poisson distributions depending on the model’s underlying distribution.